AbdallhElzorkany/countries/README.md

 - 📱 Responsive design that works on all devices
 - 🌓 Toggle between light and dark mode
 - ℹ️ View detailed information about each country
-- 🗺️ Navigate to bordering countries
+- 🗺️ Navigate to bordering countries.

 ## 🛠️ Technologies Used